Karuna-Singh407/Dominos-Pizza-Sales-Analysis/README.md

 Pizza Sales Analysis

 - Objective: Analyzed pizza sales data to uncover insights into sales performance, customer preferences, and revenue generation.

-- Database Design and Management:
-  - Created a relational database named `Pizza_Hut` with tables for pizzas, pizza types, orders, and order details.
-  - Designed and implemented SQL queries to manage and manipulate data.

 - Key Analyses:
   - Identified pizza types containing specific ingredients, such as garlic.